RasaHQ/rasa/docs/docs/reference/rasa/core/featurizers/tracker_featurizers.md

  | persist(path: Union[Text, Path]) -> None
 ```

-Persist the tracker featurizer to the given path.
+Persists the tracker featurizer to the given path.

 **Arguments**: